VACULOGIC QS-7 ONLINE

 To add profiles in sequence, click “Add Profile”.

-To remove an individual profile from anywhere in the list, simply highlight the profile you want to remove and click “Remove Profile”.
+To remove an individual profile from anywhere in the list simply highlight the profile you want to remove and click “Remove Profile”. * see note 1 below.

 To move a profile in the list and change it’s order, highlight the desired profile and click “Profile Up” or “Profile Down”.